All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 2. Provide your health profile.
 Include weight history, testosterone levels if known, current medications (including TRT, clomiphene, or HCG if applicable), symptoms, and goals.

 3. Get baseline labs.
-Your physician will order comprehensive metabolic and hormone panels to establish starting points.
+Your physician will order thorough metabolic and hormone panels to establish starting points.

 4. Receive your medication.
 Tirzepatide ships to your home with clear instructions.